RealNick321/RealNick321/README.md

 ## Hi There!👋

-  I'm a UC Berkeley graduate switching from Finance to Coding, specifically Back-End Development.
+  I'm a UC Berkeley graduate switching from Finance to Coding.
 I'm getting a 2nd Bachelors degree @ Oregon State University in CS w/ a Minor in Math.
 I'm really passionate about Formal Verification, ML for Math, and Automata!

   :computer:Currently I'm working on my personal website